New England Free Jacks: Mascot

 On May 7, 2021, the Free Jacks announced a mascot, Woodgy, a furry blue creature with rugby headband tape who wears Free Jacks rugby kit.

+Post game events

+Following Free Jacks games the club hosts a variety of post game activities such as autographs sessions with players, beer festivals, live concerts and firework shows.

 Academy

 New England Independents

 On January 8, 2020, the Free Jacks announced that they would compete in two preseason matches against the New England Independents, a new select team of local All-Star talent representing eight clubs throughout New England.
 Adam Zilcoski, of the Boston Irish Wolfhounds, was selected as the head coach.

-Roster

-Squad for 2020 Major League Rugby preseason: